minnojs/minno-quest/src/js/quest/API.md

 animate 		| (text) What types of animation to use when this page enters and leaves the screen.
 We currently support three animations: fade, slide, and drop-in.
 You can use any and all of them by adding them to the string (for example: "slide fade" will activate both of these animations). v1style			| (true or false or 2) Activate in order to use the version 0.1 style.
 Currently this only affects the way that the submit/decline buttons are presented.
-Set this to 2 in order to use the latest version of 0.1 autoFocus 		| (true or false) Automatically focus on the first input in the page so that keyboard users have an easier time.
+Set this to 2 in order to use the latest version of 0.1 autoFocus 		| (true or false) Automatically focus on the first input in the page so that keyboard users have an easier time. pageValidation  | (function) A custom validation function.
+Return `false` if the page is unvalid.
+You can control the error message using the `pageValidationText` property. pageValidationText | (text) The error message for cases where `pageValidation` is not valid.
+By default the error message here is *Page Invalid*.

 For example, a page can look something like this: